Any Dungeons & Dragons (D&D) fans out there?

-Our dungeon master (DM) was Ned - not his real name - a fellow in his 20s who was hired by the rec center.
+Our dungeon master (DM) was Ned, a fellow in his 20s who was hired by the rec center.
 Who is the DM?
 David M. Ewalt in “Of Dice and Men: The Story of Dungeons & Dragons and the People Who Play It” describes him/her as “author, director, and referee.
 A good DM must be creative, designing a world from scratch and spinning it into narrative.
 But they must also possess an ordered, logical mind, capable of recalling and understanding hundreds of pages worth of rules.”

 Ned created an air of mystery and suspense by propping up his loose leaf binders and game manuals to create a wall between himself and the players.
 We never knew what he was planning and the challenges he might send our way.
 Ned also had a flare for the dramatic, donning the personas of the beings and creatures we encountered.
-He especially delighted in frustrating us by playing adversaries that were none too bright. (“What’s that?
-Who are you?
-Got any food?”)
+He especially delighted in frustrating us by playing adversaries that were none too bright. (“Wha?
+Huh?
+Who?”)

-I completely agree with the Manganiello's sentiments, and some of what he said occurred to me about 10 years ago.
-That was when Ned and I reconnected through Facebook, and he sent me a half-joking message: “Is this the same Eli whose life changed when he started playing D&D?”
+I completely agree with Manganiello, and some of what he said occurred to me about 10 years ago.
+That was when Ned and I reconnected through Facebook, and he asked: “Is this the same Eli whose life changed when he started playing D&D?”
 What an interesting thing to say!
 I thought about it, and I realized he was right.
 The game did alter my world in that it provided a social and creative outlet when I was still trying to figure out the type of people with whom I wanted to surround myself, as well as my own talents and interests.
-And for that I’m grateful.